chathuradissanayake/SecurepassAI-Admin-Development/backend/README.md

 ## Project Overview

-This project is the backend for the QR and FR Admin application.
+This project is the backend for the SecurepassAI-Admin-Development application.
 It provides the necessary APIs and services to support the frontend application.

 ## Technologies Used